 Importance of Riding Style

 All the longboard manufacturing brands launch their products for a specific purpose.
-As longboarding is a vast field, people prefer multiple styles.
-Some want to cruise around the park, many are interested in downhill riding, and others commute considerable distances.
+As longboarding is a vast field, people like to try multiple riding styles.
+For example, some want to cruise around the park, many are interested in downhill riding, and others commute considerable distances.
 Therefore, there are numerous types of longboards satisfying the needs of users.
 Your neighborhood also matters in this case.
 For example, you probably need a longboard with downhill riding features if you live nearby mountains.

 Similarly, if you are a resident on city premises, you won’t be hitting hills often, and for flat road purposes, a longboard for cruising would fit you perfectly.
 Moreover, you should also consider which type of longboarding will amuse you the most.
+In short words, your riding style is one of the most important factors that you must keep in mind while choosing a longboard.
 Here is how we define traditional forms of riding a longboard.

-Another dauntless style of longboarding is freestyle, which includes several tricks like flips, pop-ups, dance, and goofy rides.
+Another dauntless style is freestyle longboarding, which includes several tricks like flips, pop-ups, dance, and goofy rides.
 You need to be a creative person to invent and showcase any skills and perform the usual ones.
-Newbies can also try to learn stuff by watching popular trick videos.
+Most importantly, once you get familiar with this style of riding, you will keep discovering new tricks on your own.
+On the other hand, newbies can also try to learn stuff by watching popular trick videos.

 Length of the Deck

+Deck is one of the most essential parts in a longboard and a skateboard.
 Stability of the deck and taking perfect turns around the corners mostly depend on the length of your longboard.
 More extended boards will have more stability while turning capability is inversely proportional.
 On the other hand, taking responsive turns becomes practically impossible at high speed as the deck’s length increases.
 So, the answer to “what size longboard should I get?” depends on the riding style you have chosen and your height as well.
+Visit our post “Longboard Size Chart” for an absolute guide about longboard’s length and rider’s height.

 If your preferred riding style is cruising and you are 5’10” or less, a 34-40 inches longboard will help you cruise comfortably.
 If you are taller than that, go for a longboard with a deck length of more than 40 inches.
 That is to say, you can differentiate longboarding and cruising by telling the size of the deck.